 Golden ratio is said to be a irrational number.

-Ancient Greek mathematicians first studied the golden ratio because of its frequent appearance in geom
+Ancient Greek mathematicians first studied the golden ratio because of its frequent appearance in geometry.

 During the Renaissance, many artists and architects had applied the golden ratio to their works.
 Leonardo Da Vinci painted the Golden Ratio.
 Also, Mona Lisa by Da Vinci has applied the golden ratio.
 In addition, the ancient Greek building, the Parthenon has many of its proportions approximate the golden ratio.